jacquietran/2019_may_rladies_akl/README.md

-# R-Ladies AKL: Sports analytics with R
+# R-Ladies AKL: Working with data in elite sport

-Materials for May 2019 workshop
+Presentation materials for May 2019 meetup.